-- Before using battery cartridge, read all instructions and cautionary markings on (1) battery charger, (2) battery, and (3) product using battery. - 2.
-Do not disassemble battery cartridge. - If operating time has become excessively shorter, stop operating immediately.
+- Before using battery cartridge, read all instructions and cautionary markings on (1) battery charger, (2) battery, and (3) product using battery. - Do not disassemble or tamper with the battery cartridge.
+It may result in a fire, excessive heat, or explosion. - If operating time has become excessively shorter, stop operating immediately.
 It may result in a risk of overheating, possible burns and even an explosion. - If electrolyte gets into your eyes, rinse them out with clear water and seek medical attention right away.
-It may result in loss of your eyesight.

-- 5. Do not short the battery cartridge: - (1) Do not touch the terminals with any conductive material. - (2) Avoid storing battery cartridge in a container with other metal objects such as nails, coins, etc. - (3) Do not expose battery cartridge to water or rain.
+It may result in loss of your eyesight. - 5.
+Do not short the battery cartridge: - Do not touch the terminals with any conductive material. - (2) Avoid storing battery cartridge in a container with other metal objects such as nails, coins, etc. - (3) Do not expose battery cartridge to water